solana-labs/solana/docs/src/proposals/optimistic-transaction-propagation-signal.md

 1.2. can signal layer 1 + subset of layer 2 when retransmit is sent
 3. layer 2
 3.1. can signal layer 2 when shred is received
-3.2. can signal layer 2 + subset of layer 3 when retrnasmit is sent
+3.2. can signal layer 2 + subset of layer 3 when retransmit is sent
 4. current node not a member of epoch staked nodes, no signal can be sent